CRImier/Python-omxplayer-Socket/README.md

-Python-omxplayer-Socket
+omxSocket
 =======================

 Socket Interface for omxplayer using Python.
 Written by @stifi, heavily refactored by @CRImier.

-To use the server, run it as "python omxServer.py".
+To use the server, run  "python -m omxSocket.omxServer".
 Theoretically, it should work, in practice you might need launch it in a certain way or fix permissions so that the omxplayer can run.

-To use the client interactively, use "python -i omxClient.py", where -i would drop you into the console with the "client" object already initialized and connected.
+To use the client interactively, use "python -i -m omxSocket.omxClient.py", where -i would drop you into the console with the "client" object already initialized and connected.
 You'll get status responses printed back.

 #### Commands:
 * play /path/to/file [audio=hdmi] - starts the omxplayer instance with given path